Link Shell Extension

 Symlinks

 The folder 'Outer Junction/Symlink' is targeted at the folder 'Outer Junction/Symlink Target'.
-In LSE naming universe this kind of folder is called Outer Junction/Symlink, because its target points to a folder, which is in paralell and thus outside the anchor 'Folder 1'.
+In LSE terms this kind of folder is called Outer Junction/Symlink, because its target points to a folder, which is in parallel and thus outside the anchor 'Folder 1'.

 Outer Junctions/Symlinks are not touched by Smart Move and thus stay connected to their respective target.
-Please note that this is different to Smart Copy, which intentionally breaks Outer Junctions/Symlinks.
+Please note that this is different to Smart Copy, which has 3 different ways to deal with Outer Junctions/Symbolic Links.

 The Smart Move functionality is integrated into Explorer seamlessly, so that you don't have to do anything special.
 Simply drag a folder in explorer to its destination location, or e.g. press F2 in Explorer to rename a directory and LSE will intercept this operation under the hood, takes care of junctions or symbolic links, and will update them.